List of Twin Peaks characters: Overview

-Concepts
+Supernatural/Otherworldly

 Bob

 Frank Silva was a set decorator who worked on the pilot episode.
 One day, when he was moving furniture in Laura Palmer's bedroom, a woman warned Silva not to get locked in the room.
 The image of Silva trapped in the room sparked something in Lynch, who then asked Silva if he was an actor.
 Silva said yes, and Lynch told him that he had a role in mind for him on the series.
 Silva accepted, and Lynch shot footage of him behind Laura's bed with no real idea of what he would do with it.

 Silva's reflection was accidentally caught in the footage of Sarah Palmer's frightening vision at the end of the pilot.
 Sarah sees a hand uncovering Laura's heart necklace from the ground, and Silva can be seen in the mirror behind her head.
 Lynch was made aware of this accident and decided to keep Silva in the scene.

 Mike

-MIKE made his appearance in the pilot episode which was only originally intended to be a "kind of homage to The Fugitive.
+Mike made his appearance in the pilot episode which was only originally intended to be a "kind of homage to The Fugitive.
 The only thing he was gonna do was be in this elevator and walk out."
-However, when Lynch wrote the "fire walk with me" speech, he imagined MIKE saying it in the basement of the Twin Peaks hospital – a scene that would appear in an alternative version of the pilot episode, and surface later in Agent Cooper's dream sequence.
-MIKE's alias, Phillip Michael Gerard, is also a reference to Lieutenant Phillip Gerard, a character in The Fugitive.
+However, when Lynch wrote the "fire walk with me" speech, he imagined Mike saying it in the basement of the Twin Peaks hospital – a scene that would appear in an alternative version of the pilot episode, and surface later in Agent Cooper's dream sequence.
+Mike's alias, Phillip Michael Gerard, is also a reference to Lieutenant Phillip Gerard, a character in The Fugitive.